Bay Area to Yosemite, a day trip.

 What most locals don’t realize is that you can drive to Yosemite and back in a single day from the Bay Area.
 We are pretty lucky when you think about it.

-This means you can get the Yosemite Valley experience on a random Saturday or Sunday without camping. (click to enlarge)
+This means you can get the Yosemite Valley experience on a random Saturday or Sunday without camping. (a photo I took, click to enlarge)

 Pictured: Tunnel View Vista Point in Yosemite.
 Buy Print

 El Capitan, Clouds Rest, Half Dome, Bridalveil Falls.

 Why haven’t you gone yet?
 Well maybe because not everyone has the time or wants to go actual camping.

 I myself as a kid went to Yosemite many times for weekend camping trips with my father, sister and friends.

 He was a mountain man and when he wasn’t busy camping with us kids he would go up to the Sierra Nevada back country with his buddy and hike and ski for up to two weeks at a time.

 But that may be a little too much for most of us.
 Which is why a nice day trip can be a good start.
 But if you do plan on doing a day hike, be sure to check out this list of the best hiking equipment.

 I found that if you wake up at 4:30am, leave at 6am, you can enter Yosemite National Park by 9am and be in the valley parked at Bridalveil Falls by 10am.
 So that is a 4 hour drive from Oakland to the waterfalls.
 Even though it takes 3 hours to enter the Yosemite gates, you will find that not even 2 hours into your trip you’ll be amazed by the Sierra Nevada foothills, breathtaking views off Highway 120, amazing tree lines and Redwoods along with the fresh smell of the outdoors.
 You will probably be enticed to stop at Don Pedro Lake Vista Point and I think you should.